telerik/kendo-ui-core/docs/web/spreadsheet/format.md

 ---
 title: Cell Formatting
+page_title: Cell Formatting | Kendo UI Spreadsheet Widget
-page_title: An overview of the custom formats supported by the Kendo UI Spreadsheet widget
+description: "Learn how to format cells in the Kendo UI Spreadsheet widget."
+slug: cell_formatting_spreadsheet_widget
 position: 2
 ---

+# Cell Formatting

+Kendo UI Spreadsheet supports many cell-formatting options such as formatting of strings, text, numbers, dates, and time.

-# Format Strings
+## Format Strings

-The supported format strings are compatible with [Excel number formats](https://support.office.com/en-au/article/Create-or-delete-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4), with some [notable exceptions](#differences-to-excel).
+The supported format strings are compatible with the [Excel number formats](https://support.office.com/en-au/article/Create-or-delete-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4), with some [notable exceptions](#differences-to-excel).

-A format string consists of one or more sections (separated by semicolons).
-A section can optionally specify a color and a condition.
+A format string consists of one or more sections, separated by semicolons.
+A section optionally specifies a color and a condition.

-##### Example:

-Display a number with up to 3 decimals:
+###### Example - display a number with up to 3 decimals

     #.###

-##### Example:

-Display positive numbers (or zero) in green, negative numbers in red:
+###### Example - display positive numbers (or zero) in green, negative numbers in red

     [Green]#.###;[Red]#.###

-##### Example:

-Display positive numbers in green, negative numbers in red, and the text "Zero" in blue if the number is zero.
+###### Example - display positive numbers in green, negative numbers in red, and the text "Zero" in blue if the number is zero

     [Green]#.###;[Red]#.###;[Blue]"Zero"

-##### Example:

-Same as above, but if the cell contains text, display it in magenta:
+###### Example - same as above, but if the cell contains text, display it in magenta:

     [Green]#.###;[Red]#.###;[Blue]"Zero";[Magenta]@

-Excel documentation mentions that a maximum of four sections are supported, and if all are present, they are interpreted in this order:
+Excel documentation mentions that a maximum of four sections are supported, and if all are present, they are interpreted in the following order:

 - Positive numbers format
 - Negative numbers format